mozilla/pkipolicy/rootstore/policy.md

 Point 2 does not apply if the certificate is an OCSP signing certificate manually issued directly from a root.

-CAs may only sign SHA-1 hashes over intermediate certificates which chain up to roots in Mozilla's program if the certificate to be signed is a duplicate of an existing SHA-1 intermediate certificate with the only changes being all of:
+CAs MAY sign SHA-1 hashes over intermediate certificates which chain up to roots in Mozilla's program only if the certificate to be signed is a duplicate of an existing SHA-1 intermediate certificate with the only changes being all of: